rngchan/sun-moon-rng/README.md

 ### Child Traits Section

 In this section, you determine what traits you want the egg pokemon to have.
 Be it a specific range of IVs, a specific ability, or anything else you might want.
 Mind the specific format for IV range, since it MUST follow the `[x, y]` format, which means any IV greater than or equal to x OR lesser than or equal to y will be accepted.
 A value of "Anything" for other fields means any ability/nature/etc. is fine and should be considered a valid egg.
+You can specify here if you want the child to be shiny or not, too.

-**THERE IS CURRENTLY NO SUPPORT FOR FILTERING SHINY POKEMON OR HIDDEN POWER TYPE.
+**THERE IS CURRENTLY NO SUPPORT FOR FILTERING HIDDEN POWER TYPE.
 I'M WORKING ON IT.**

 ### RNG Parameters Section

 In this section, you should detail your current seed value.
 The "current seed" you got in the `seed.txt` file should be put here, in the same order.
 First comes Status 3, then Status 2, all the way to Status 0.
-The TSV parameter currently does nothing, since it is related to shiny pokemon only.
+The TSV parameter determines which pokemon will be shiny, and you need to pass in your own TSV for this tool to properly check for shininess.

+**_Side note:_** You can figure out your TSV either by knowing your Secret ID or by finding a shiny pokemon by yourself and checking its PID.
+You can then use [this site](http://tomatoland.org/dada/pkmn/sv/) to calculate either your TSV or your shiny pokemon's ESV (a pokemon is shiny when its ESV is equal to your TSV).

 ### Other Options Section